aws/aws-sam-cli/designs/cloud_formation_api_gateway_support.md

 Appending to the current Sam Api code and to have dual support of both the CloudFormation Template and SAM template

 Pros:
-This approach is something we do for lambda functions such as AWS::Lambda::Function and will provide consistency with our current implementation.
+* This approach is something we do for lambda functions such as AWS::Lambda::Function and will provide consistency with our current implementation.

 Cons:
-However, managing two different systems/templates require more work to resolve bugs.
+* Managing two different systems/templates require more work to resolve bugs.
 For example, supporting ApiGatewayV2, which supports web sockets with ApiGateway, the parsing of the template will need to be reimplemented in two places in order to support new functionality.
 One where it was defined using CloudFormation and the other where it was defined using the SAM template.
 This will slowly start to incur more and more technical debt as there is now more area to cover and duplication of work and resources.
 In the short term, it may be easier to implement, but in the long term there may be issues when dealing with support.
-Another issue is that there may be escape hatches that are implemented in SAM causing additional effort to maintain differing parsing parts of the codebase.
+* Another issue is that there may be escape hatches that are implemented in SAM causing additional effort to maintain differing parsing parts of the codebase.

 ### *Approach #2*: Process Once

 Convert the SAM template into CloudFormation code and processes it once.

 Pros:
-This simplifies a lot of the issues with approach #1.
+* This simplifies a lot of the issues with approach #1.
 This will make it much easier to add and extend the system such as adding ApiGatewayV2, web sockets.
 The feature would only need to be added once instead of duplicated effort.

 Cons:
-This will require more work in order to restructure the application such that the template is processed once after it processed to CloudFormation.
-This could also produce bugs with issues if the SAM to CloudFormation transformation isn't correct in local testing.
+* This will require more work in order to restructure the application such that the template is processed once after it processed to CloudFormation.
+* This could also produce bugs with issues if the SAM to CloudFormation transformation isn't correct in local testing.
 However, this may not matter as much since there is a direct translation of SAM resources to CloudFormation Resources and only a single point where the bug needs to be fixed.
-Some other issues are the possible imperfections of the SAM to CloudFormation conversion.
+* Possible imperfections of the SAM to CloudFormation conversion.
 In the past, some version of the transformation caused incompatible changes with the SAM CLI.
 If the conversion fails, it could cause users that are currently running their code locally to break.
+* The SAM Translator also requires credentials, which would now cause users to login before running a command.
+Credentials are currently required in sam validate because of this.
+A local flavor of the translator needs to be created in order to avoid the process.

 ### *Approach #3*: Abstraction

 Extending the current code to a CloudFormationApiProvider object overriding the CloudFormation processing in certain methods.
 This will be doing two passes through the code.
 SAM code can be processed first and the CloudFormation types second.

 Pros:
-This provides better abstraction, separating the CloudFormation code and the SamApi code.
+* This provides better abstraction, separating the CloudFormation code and the SamApi code.
 This can also be easily implemented.

 Cons:
-This falls through the same pitfalls as approach #1.
+* This falls through the same pitfalls as approach #1.
 The abstraction for the same types may also be inconsistent with the way we are currently processing CloudFormation resources such as AWS::Lambda::Function.

 ### Approach RECOMMENDATION